David Bowen BSc Hons

 2008 - 2010

-Optimization project for IBM Cognos Planning 10.1.0.
+Optimisation project for IBM Cognos Planning 10.1.0.
 Implemented complex database and runtime changes to massively reduce the resources required to apply access control to cell data (patent).
 Used my expertise in understanding clusters to improve the robustness and efficiency of work item processing.

 These tasks required me to blend my SQL, Visual Basic, system administration and business knowledge skillsets to understand what would be worth changing and then to dive into a ten year old code base and make significant changes.
 This effort was backed up by extensive testing and data gathering by automating the processing of a vast array of test models to understand how much improvement we were making.